DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See Appendix [HTTP Status Code](#http-status-code) to the list of all the HTTP status codes possibly returned by the API.
+See the Attachmen [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Modifying the Payment data Recurrence
+## Modifying Recurrence Payment data

-To change the data of Recurrence payment, just make a Put as shown.
+To change the Recurrence payment data, simply make a Put as the example.

+<aside class="notice"><strong>Warning:</strong> This change affects all data in the Payment node.
+So in order to keep the previous data, you must inform the fields that will not change with the same values that were already saved.</aside>

 ### Request